jhorton84/React-Node-Tutorial/README.md

 If you haven't forked and cloned this repo yet, go ahead and do so now.
 <br/>

 Ok we are finally ready to start looking at some code.
 We have some foundational knowledge and we can start building on that.
 First, let's talk about how React works on a higher level.
 As you may know, HTML is what is displayed to the browser.
 In a traditional website you put your HTML in a `<fileName>.html` and javaScript in a `<fileName>.js`.
 However in React we write our html in our .js components.
-Whaaaaat?!?!
-This can be mind-boggling for some, so lets remove at least some of the mystery.
+When we do this it is called JSX, not HTML, however it behaves in the same way.
+To explain this further, Googling JSX provides this definition: "JSX in an XML/HTML-like syntax used by React that extends ECMAScript so that XML/HTML-like text can co-exist with JavaScript/React code. ...Instead of putting JavaScript into HTML, JSX allows us to put HTML into JavaScript."
 Below is a screenshot of what shows in the elements section after inspecting the page of a basic React app.
 In this image I haven't coded anything since the initial bootstrap command.

 ![create react app inspect](/src/images/inspect-App-child.png)